EXCLUSIVE-Petrobras mulls insiders to fill key management vacancies -sources

 NEWSMAKER-At Brazil's Petrobras, a 'Spartan' military man takes the reins

-(Reporting by Sabrina Valle and Marta Nogueira in Rio de Janeiro Additional reporting by Rodrigo Viga in Rio de Janeiro Editing by Matthew Lewis)
+(Reporting by Sabrina Valle and Marta Nogueira in Rio de Janeiro Additional reporting by Rodrigo Viga in Rio de Janeiro Editing by Matthew Lewis and Kenneth Maxwell)

 ((Sabrina.Valle@thomsonreuters.com;))